The conditions that cause us discomfort are often surprisingly sneaky. Gum disease is a common oral health issue that is easy to overlook.

 Gum disease, stage one: plaque attack

-Continuing our criminal metaphor, you might know gum disease by its sinister alias: gingivitis.
-As nasty as it sounds, it manifests as an inflammation of the gum tissue, caused by a buildup of plaque formation on the teeth and gumline.
+You may know gum disease by its sinister alias: gingivitis.
+As unpleasant as it sounds, this condition manifests as sensitive gum tissue, caused by a build-up of plaque on the teeth and gumline.

 Gingivitis refers to the early stages of gum disease.
 If your dentist diagnoses you with gingivitis, the treatment options are often minimally invasive.
 With a professional dental cleaning, followed up by a regular regimen of brushing and flossing, gingivitis can usually be reversed.